 Be careful of low realtor commission rates, it might be a red flag regarding the trustworthiness of a real estate agent.

-Can I negotiate my Realtor’s Commission Rate?
+Can I Negotiate My Realtor’s Commission Rate?

-Often, yes, you can negotiate with your agent to work out the best commission rate for you.
-This is easiest to do when you are interviewing multiple agents, but it can happen even if you only interview one.
+It is easiest to negotiate a commission rate when you are interviewing multiple agents.
+But it can happen even if you only interview one.

 Negotiating commission fees is easier with some agents, and harder with others.
 It usually comes down to the level of experience that a real estate agent has.